Trump’s ‘fire and fury’ threat, N. Korea response hit global stocks

 “The typical text book trade is that investors rush for safe havens.”

-Trump’s remarks on Tuesday that North Korea would face “fire and fury like the world has never seen” pushed Wall Street lower, with only utilities making gains and drove the VIX “fear gauge” of expected volatility on the S&P 500 to its highest in almost a month.
-The VIX last stood at 11.49, just below Tuesday’s high of 11.52.
+Trump’s remarks on Tuesday that North Korea would face “fire and fury like the world has never seen” pushed Wall Street lower on Tuesday and drove up the VIX “fear gauge” of expected volatility on the S&P 500 higher.

+The VIX rose further on Wednesday, rising as far as 12.11, its highest in almost a month.

 A spokesman for the Korean People’s Army said in a statement it was “carefully examining” plans for a missile attack on the U.S. Pacific territory of Guam, which has a large U.S. military base.

-In Europe, the pan-continental STOXX 600 index lost 0.8 per cent, with falls deepening after reports a car had rammed a group of soldiers in Paris, injuring six.

-France’s CAC dropped 1.2 per cent and Germany’s DAX fell 1.1 per cent.
+In Europe, the pan-continental STOXX 600 index lost 0.9 per cent, with falls deepening after reports a car had rammed a group of soldiers in Paris, injuring six.
+France’s CAC dropped 1.8 per cent and Germany’s DAX fell 1.5 per cent.

 Tokyo’s Nikkei 225 share index closed down 1.3 per cent at its lowest since June 1 as the strong yen hit exporters, while South Korea’s KOSPI index fell 1.1 per cent to seven-week lows.